 \subsection{Spectral decomposition}

 A comprehensive analysis of the observed spectral features warrants a critical approach when decomposing the ice absorption bands in order to avoid degenerate solutions.
 In this study we analyze the 4.39 \ce{\mu}m asymmetric stretching mode of \ce{^{13}CO_2} using two complementary approaches.
 The first is a phenomenological approach where we consistently fit the absorption bands of all the sources using a minimum number of common individual Gaussian profiles.
 Each Gaussian profile is representative of \ce{CO_2} in a specific molecular environment.
-This approach allows us to find the simplest unbiased way of "modelling" this ice profile by looking at the specific spectral features comprising the band.
-For this method we vary the widths and the peak positions of the Gaussian curves and first fit the ice absorption feature of the source that has the most extreme ice band profile, in our case IRAS 20126.
-Once the peak position and FWHM of these Gaussian curves are determined, we use the results to consistently fit the \ce{^{13}CO_2} ice profiles of the remaining sources with these same Gaussian components.
-This approach was also used for the \ce{^{13}CO_2} ice band analyses of the high mass protostars in the ISO sample \citep{boogert1999iso}, for the decomposition of solid carbon monoxide (CO) ice profiles \citep{pontoppidan2003m} and to study the 15.2 \ce{\mu}m band of \ce{^{12}CO_2} ice \citep{pontoppidan2008c2d}.
+This approach allows us to find the simplest unbiased way of "modeling" this ice profile by looking at the specific spectral features comprising the band.
+For this method we varied the widths and the peak positions of the Gaussian curves and first fit the ice absorption feature of the source that has the most extreme ice band profile, in our case IRAS 20126.
+Once the peak position and full width at half maximum (FWHM) of these Gaussian curves were determined, we used the results to consistently fit the \ce{^{13}CO_2} ice profiles of the remaining sources with these same Gaussian components.
+This approach was also used for the \ce{^{13}CO_2} ice band analyses of the high-mass protostars in the ISO sample \citep{boogert1999iso}, for the decomposition of solid carbon monoxide (CO) ice profiles \citep{pontoppidan2003m} and to study the 15.2 \ce{\mu}m band of \ce{^{12}CO_2} ice \citep{pontoppidan2008c2d}.

-Following the phenomenological approach, we applied a second method and fitted the ice features with high resolution laboratory data \citep{ehrenfreund1997infrared, ehrenfreund1999laboratory, van2006infrared} taken from the Leiden Ice Data Base for Astrochemistry (LIDA) \citep{rocha2022lida}.
-The combination of laboratory spectra selected for this analysis is based on the 5-component decomposition of the 15.2 \ce{\mu}m \ce{^{12}CO_2} band \citep{pontoppidan2008c2d}.
-We then compare the results of the phenomenological approach and the laboratory analysis to determine if these same five components are also necessary to fit the weaker \ce{^{13}CO_2} band or if the solutions of the laboratory analysis are degenerate.
+Following the phenomenological approach, we applied a second method and fitted the ice features with high resolution laboratory data \citep{ehrenfreund1997infrared, ehrenfreund1999laboratory, van2006infrared} taken from the Leiden Ice Data Base for Astrochemistry \citep[LIDA;][]{rocha2022lida}.
+The combination of laboratory spectra selected for this analysis is based on the five-component decomposition of the 15.2 \ce{\mu}m \ce{^{12}CO_2} band \citep{pontoppidan2008c2d}.
+We then compared the results of the phenomenological approach and the laboratory analysis to determine if these same five components are also necessary to fit the weaker \ce{^{13}CO_2} band or if the solutions of the laboratory analysis are degenerate.